- Engineers Without Borders

 UNITED COMMUNITIES FOR LIFE AND WATER (CUVA)

-Part of our vision is to not enter directly into local communities, but rather work with grassroots organizations, organizers, and community coalitions.
+Part of our vision is to not initiate projects directly with local communities, but rather work with grassroots organizations, organizers, and community coalitions.
 One of our most important community partners in recent years has been the United Communities for Life and Water (CUVA in Spanish).
-This coalition of more than a dozen communities meets monthly and is located in the heart of the "high-impact" zone of the watershed, where water access is extremely limited and water quality is by far the worst of the entire watershed region.
+This coalition of more than a dozen communities meets monthly and is located in the heart of the "high-impact" zone of the watershed, where water access is extremely limited and water quality is by far the worst in theregion.

 Working in partnership, we have been able to provide rainwater harvesting systems and filtration services to 10 communities in this coalition since 2015.
-Additionally, our first biochar filtration system was installed in Vergel de Guadalupe, a participating community member of the coalition.
+Additionally, our first biochar filtration system was installed in Vergel de Guadalupe, a community that participates in the coalition.

 SECOPA - COMMUNITY SERVICES, POZO ADEMADO

 SECOPA (Servicios Comunitarios Pozo Ademado) is a grassroots organization located in Pozo Ademado -- one of the most affected communities in the region -- and is another one of our most important community partners.
 SECOPA works not only in Pozo Ademado, but with communities throughout the municipality of San Diego de la Unión.

 Since 2011, Caminos de Agua has worked with almost a dozen communities in SECOPA's region, focusing largely on water quality analyses of community wells.
 Additionally, Carmen Castro - a SECOPA organizer and our main partner in the region - has set-up a small ceramic filter distribution center at SECOPA's headquarters in Pozo Ademado.